 Pillow is one of the most popular applications when it comes to understanding your sleep better.
 It is a multi-device application available on iPad, iPhone, and Apple Watch.

-The basic settings which are available on all devices, let you turn on the ‘Automatic sleep tracking’ that uses the Apple Watch hardware and the inbuilt health app data to record and summarise the perfect data calculation of your sleep cycle, which in our case was accurate up to 95%.
+The app’s ‘Automatic sleep tracking’ uses the Apple Watch hardware to summarise the perfect data calculation of your sleep cycle.
+Which in our case was accurate up to 95%.
 The Apple Watch has to be worn at all times when Automatic Mode is turned on.
-For the manual mode even keeping your iPhone near your pillow will suffice as it records movements and sound data to calculate sleep which we will not vouch for.
+For the manual mode even keeping your iPhone near your pillow will suffice.
+It records movements and sound data to calculate sleep which we will not vouch for.

 The settings also let you set a sleep cycle to set goals for a sound sleep.
 It lets you record sounds while you are asleep (not available in automatic mode).
 And it offers an effective method of waking you up which is termed as ‘Smart Wakeup’ that gently wake you up after your sleep cycle is complete and at a specific point when you are in a light sleep.

-Pillow, of course, gives you a history of your sleep analysis and defines the worst and the best sleep cycles of the month for you.
-But then these features come with a premium version of the applications and you can access with a one-time purchase payment.
-The premium features include sound recording, sleep cycle comparisons, sleep notes, napping modes, selection of wakeup sound, sleep music and export feature for your data.
+Pillow gives you a history of your sleep analysis and defines the worst and the best sleep cycles.
+These features come with a premium version of the application, available for a one-time purchase.
+Premium features also include sound recording, sleep cycle comparisons, sleep notes, napping modes, selection of wakeup sound, sleep music and export feature for your data.

 2. Sleep Watch by Bodymatter

-The app shows you your daily sleep time which accounts to your time in bed, your sleep cycle which can be set as per your will using the app on your iPhone and is similar to a goal.
-The application, in addition, shows a sleep charge percentage which basically is your sleep goal average for past 3 days and in a way, gives you a track of the sleep that you’re losing.
+Like most sleep tracker, it shows you the daily sleep time and your sleep cycle.
+But in addition to that, it also shows a sleep charge percentage which basically is your sleep goal average for past 3 days and in a way, gives you a track of the sleep that you’re losing.
 Then comes the ‘average sleep heart rate’ which in itself can be a definition of how well you’re sleeping, followed by a ‘sleep heart rate dip’ tab that explains how your heart rate is going down in sleep.
 Heart rate dip feature will, of course, require a pool of data to calculate dip rate.

 Some additional stats include ‘Restful sleep’ which is a calculation of hours that you are mostly still in, while asleep.
 A Rhythm calculator will, however, tell you how well have you been following your sleep cycle timings/goals followed by a ‘Restedness’ tab that shows how rested you felt upon waking up that morning.
 At the end of the screen on your Apple Watch, there will be a barcode with hourly representation which tells your light sleep (white lines) and deep sleep (dark lines) for the current day.